Literary

 The original memorial stone over her tomb in Winchester Cathedral made no reference to her literary achievements.
 A brass plaque was added in 1872 to redress this omission, and in 1900 a stained glass window was erected in her memory, acknowledging her reputation as a famed writer.

-You can also take a self-guided trail that uncovers the landmarks of Austen’s life in Hampshire download here Jane Austen walk
+You can also take a self-guided trail that uncovers the landmarks of Austen’s life in Hampshire download the walk below or purchase for a small fee at the visitor information centre.

 “Season of mists and mellow fruitfulness, close bosom-friend of the maturing sun.”